Using Patterned Heat Transfer Vinyl

 Step 1: Mirror and Cut Your Design

 After you have selected your design, you will want to make sure to flip or mirror your image before cutting.
-Since you are going to be placing it face down on your fabric to iron, if it is not mirrored, your design will be backwards.
-When you're ready, cut out your design.
+This way, when you're ready to press your design, it won't be backwards!

 Step 2: Weed Out Excess Vinyl

 After your design is all cut, remove the excess vinyl from around your image/lettering (this is called weeding).
 We like to use a weeding box around our designs to help with alignment and to keep the rest of our vinyl sheet looking nice!
 (Plus, it minimizes scraps!
 Awesome!)

 Every type of Heat Transfer Vinyl has its own recommended press time, temperature, and pressure settings (see our Machine Settings Page).
 Here are our recommended settings for patterned HTV:

 And remember, hotter is NOT always better!
 Too much heat can damage the vinyl and cause it to not adhere properly, as well as the potential of burning your fabric!
 A higher temperature will not mean a shorter press time.
 Always follow the directions!